BestTimesToVisit.com Logo

 food

-Dive headfirst into the vibrant chaos of Shilin Night Market, a sensory overload of sizzling skewers, bubbling stews, and sweet treats.
-Don't miss the oyster omelets and stinky tofu for an authentic taste of Taiwanese street food, and try to go on a weekday evening for a slightly less overwhelming experience.
+Dive headfirst into the vibrant chaos of Shilin Night Market, a sensory overload of sizzling skewers, bubbling stews, and sweet temptations.
+Don't miss the oyster omelets or the stinky tofu (if you dare!), and try to go on a weekday evening for a slightly more manageable, yet still buzzing, experience.

 activity